flink-extended/feathub-examples/flink-sliding-feature-view/README.md

    finished.

-   Note that since the FeatHub job is reading from Kafka, it will run indefinitely and you would need to manually press Contrl-C to stop the program.
+   Note that since the FeatHub job is reading from Kafka, it will run indefinitely, and you would need to manually press Control-C to stop the program.

    ```bash
    docker-compose down